- How To

 In the case of a nuclear attack, your ideal safest place is somewhere that is not contaminated and is underground.
 It is no surprise that the best place to hide after a nuclear fallout is in the basement of a building that is constructed of thick brick or concrete.
 But what if you don’t have that?
 If your shelter is poor and you have nearby shelter, you can make your way there but only if it is under 10 minutes away.
 But before you start moving, and as soon as that bomb hits, you are going to need some protective gear against the radiation, chemical or biological hazard the weapon has caused.

-There are also radiation towelettes that you can use to wipe away any contaminated areas, however, a thorough cleansing shower would suffice in that manner.
+There are also radiation towelettes that you can use to wipe away any contaminated areas after a chemical attack, radiation leak or nuclear attack, however, a thorough cleansing shower would suffice in that manner.
 Remember when having a shower to wash and scrub thoroughly, but do not use conditioner as it will bond particles to your hair.

 The fit for this CBRN gas mask is pretty good.
 I take a large because of my big head whereas my partner would easily fit a medium.
 If you’ve got kids, the small size is suitable for teenagers just because of the fit to the face.
 Any younger and you’d be wanting to look at an NBC gas mask or suit for kids.

-This mask is the CBRN one, which would definitely keep yourself and your family or friends safe in an attack as it has a butyl rubber lining around the mask making it an effective chemical and radiation mask complying with international CBRN regulations.
+This mask is the CBRN version, which would definitely keep yourself and your family or friends safe in an attack as it has a butyl rubber lining around the mask making it an effective chemical and radiation mask complying with international CBRN regulations.

 The wearable protection in this article is a backup if a nuclear, chemical or biological strike happens.
 However, because these masks and suit are NBC protective they are also very reliable to use in the event of a viral outbreak or disease.
 If you live in an urban area then this kit might be the right option for you.